Surprise rise in German imports narrows trade surplus in April

-FRANKFURT, June 9 German exports rose more strongly than expected in April and imports posted an even bigger increase, narrowing the trade surplus of Europe's biggest economy, data showed on Friday.
+FRANKFURT, June 9 (Reuters) - German exports rose more strongly than expected in April and imports posted an even bigger increase, narrowing the trade surplus of Europe's biggest economy, data showed on Friday.

 Seasonally adjusted exports were up 0.9 percent on the month while imports jumped 1.2 percent, data from the Federal Statistics Office showed.